 \(\sigma , \alpha , \epsilon\)

 \(\sigma\) is the applied force

 Different springs, depending on the material, will have different spring constants.
 This can be calculated.
 The constant calculated empirically can be used further.
 The figure shows us three instances, the stable condition of the spring, the spring elongated to an amount x under a load of 1N, and the spring elongated to 2x under a load of 2N.
 If we plug in these values into the equation above we get the spring constant for the material in consideration.

-The ultimate strength of a material is defined based on the maximum ordinate value given by the stress strain curve (from origin to rupture).
-The rupture strength is given by the value at point of rupture.
+The ultimate strength of a material is defined based on the maximum ordinate value given by the stress-strain curve (from origin to rupture).
+The rupture strength is given by the value at a point of rupture.